typescript-cheatsheets/react/ADVANCED.md

 # Section 0: Utility Types

-Handy Utility Types used in the rest of this cheatsheet, or commonly used with React+TS apps, with explanation on what they do and how they can help.
+Be familiar with the [Utility Types that ship with TS](https://codewithstyle.info/Comprehensive-list-of-useful-built-in-types-in-TypeScript/).
+On top of that, here are handy Utility Types used in the rest of this cheatsheet, or commonly used with React+TS apps, with explanation on what they do and how they can help.
 We will assume knowledge of [mapped types and conditional types](https://mariusschulz.com/blog/series/typescript-evolution) like `Exclude<T, U>` and `ReturnType<T>` but try to build progressively upon them.

 <details>
   <summary>